ricallinson/mmz/README.md

 __UNSTABLE__

-Interface for configuring, logging and visualizing data for a Manzanita Micro Zilla controller.
+Command line interface for configuring and logging data from a Manzanita Micro Zilla controller.

 ## Install and Run on Raspberry Pi